 Frequently Asked Questions

 By default, we count the number of Active asset records in an alm_hardware table.
-An “Active” asset is one that is in your possession (In Stock, In Use, Retired/Pending Disposal).
-Assets that you don’t physically have (On Order, Returned, Disposed) don’t count against your license limit.
+An “Active” asset is one that is in your possession (In Stock or In Use).
+Assets that you don’t physically have (On Order, Returned, Retired) don’t count against your license limit.
 AMI can customize your license if you have customized the ServiceNow State choice list, use custom alm_asset tables (alm_facility, alm_consumable, alm_custom), or other customizations.

 We count sys_user records that have any of the AssetTrack for ServiceNow user roles (x_amiam_data_collector, x_amiam_form_designer, x_amiam_admin).
 These are named users licenses which cannot be shared.